sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/inflating_the_dot.rst

 The ``GPIO.pinMode()`` function is used to set ``buttonPin`` to pull-up input mode, which makes the pin get high automatically in the default state.

-Then use the ``GPIO.digitalRead()`` function to read the value of ``buttonPin``, when the value is LOW then the button is pressed, at this point let the diameter of the dot increase by 5.
-If the button is released, then the diameter of the dot is decreased by 1.
+Then use the ``GPIO.digitalRead()`` function to read the value of ``buttonPin``.
+When the value is LOW, it means the button is pressed, at which point let the diameter of the dot increase by 5; if the button is released, then the diameter of the dot will decrease by 1.